On the Isoperimetric Riemannian Penrose Inequality: Introduction

 where $N$ is any connected component of $\partial M$, with the equality satisfied if and only if $\partial M$ is connected and $(M,g)$ is isometric to a space-like slice of the Schwarzschild manifold

 \end{theorem} We notice once more that the above result does not require any specific decay of the metric coefficients towards the Euclidean model.
-The strong $1$-nonparabolicity condition is satisfied for example on manifolds with lower Ricci bounds and such that an Euclidean-like Isoperimetric inequality holds \cite[Theorem 1.7]{mari_flow_2022}, or whenever there exists a subsolution to \cref{eq:IMCF} starting at some bounded subset \cite[Weak Existence Theorem 3.1]{huisken_inverse_2001}.
-Finally, we realise that in the setting of \cref{thm:penrose_adm_intro} the isoperimetric mass actually coincides with the $\ADM$ mass (see \cref{thm:mass_equivalence}), improving \cite[Theorem 3]{jauregui_lower_2019}.
+The {\em strong $1$-nonparabolicity condition} is satisfied for example on $3$-manifolds that merely support a Euclidean-like Isoperimetric inequality \cite{xu_isoperimetrypropernessweakinverse_2023}.
+If the boundary is not present or not outermost, one can still draw out of the arguments leading to \cref{thm:isoperimetric_penrose_intro} an Isoperimetric Positive Mass Theorem, see \cref{thm:isoperimetric_pmt}.